pallavi-676/Pallavisarovar_/README.md

 ---

 <p align="center">
-✨ Learn • Build • Grow ✨
+✨ Learn the Why • Build the How • Grow Every Day ✨
 </p>